-The NECA will establish a Transport North East Committee ("TNEC"), to be a joint committee of the Constituent Authorities and the NECA, and a sub-committee of TNEC (the Transport North East (Tyne and Wear) Sub-committee "TWSC") comprising representatives from the Tyne and Wear authorities only.
+The NECA will establish a Transport North East Committee ("TNEC") to be a joint committee of the Constituent Authorities and the NECA.
+The NECA will also establish a sub-committee of TNEC (the Transport North East (Tyne and Wear) Sub-committee "TWSC") comprising representatives from the Tyne and Wear authorities only and an Economic Development and Regeneration Advisory Board ("EDRAB").

-The NECA will establish a Governance Committee and an Overview and Scrutiny Committee to discharge the roles and functions set out in Part 3.7 and 3.8 of this Constitution.
+The NECA will establish a Governance Committee and an Overview and Scrutiny Committee to discharge the roles and functions set out in Part 3.8 and 3.9 of this Constitution.

-The NELB may establish such other committees as it thinks fit to discharge its functions.
+The Leadership Board may establish such other committees as it thinks fit to discharge its functions.